An updated and improved thermal SZ $y$-map from Planck PR4 data

 \section{Acknowledgements}

 {We thank Marcos López-Caniego for providing point-source masks for PR4 data.
 JC acknowledges financial support from the Concepción Arenal Programme of the Universidad de Cantabria.
-MR acknowledges financial support from the CSIC programme ’Ayuda a la Incorporación de Científicos Titulares’ provided under the project 202250I159.
+MR and JC acknowledge financial support from the CSIC programme ’Ayuda a la Incorporación de Científicos Titulares’ provided under the project 202250I159.
 Some of the results in this paper have been derived using the healpy \cite{healpy} and HEALPix \cite{HEALPix} packages. }